Juste-Leo2/Pythautom/README.md

 [![Français](https://img.shields.io/badge/Langue-Français-blue.svg)](READMEFR.md)

-PythAutom is a desktop application leveraging PyQt6, UV, and LM Studio to empower users in creating Python projects through interaction with a locally running AI model.
+PythAutom is a desktop application leveraging PyQt6, UV, and LM Studio to empower users in creating Python projects through interaction with an AI model running locally **OR ACROSS YOUR NETWORK!** Get ready to build efficiently.

+### ✨ Network Capabilities Unlocked! ✨

+*   **Connect Anywhere:** PythAutom seamlessly links up with your LM Studio server.
+While it defaults to your local machine (`localhost:1234`), it's ready for **network action!** 🔥
+*   **Remote AI Power:** Running LM Studio on a dedicated server or another PC on your network?
+PythAutom can tap into that power!
+Just ensure your LM Studio server is configured to be accessible over the network (check LM Studio's server options!). 🔥
+*   **Flexibility:** Build from your main workstation while leveraging AI power from elsewhere on your LAN!
+Maximum flexibility! 🎉

 ## Prerequisites